J535D165/CoronaWatchNL/data-dashboard/README.md

 | **Type** | Type | Type of reproduction measure (i.e., Reproductie index, Minimum, Maximum) | character | Reproductie index |
 | **Waarde** | Value\*\* | The (minimum and maximum) reproduction index (*Reproductie index*) per day, indicating how quickly the virus is spreading | numeric | 0.69 |

-**\*** As the reproduction index is calculated in retrospect, the reproduction index for the most recent dates are, therefore, still unknown. <br/>
+**\*** As the reproduction index is calculated in retrospect, the reproduction index for the most recent dates are still unknown. <br/>
 **\*\*** The reproduction index is an estimate made by RIVM based on various data sources.
 The exact number is unknown.
 The reproduction index is an average for the entire Netherlands.

 ### Sewage